kristopolous/tube-get/README.md

     $ tp <url>

 on the command line.
 Super fast.

+You can also use the other UX pattern by doing a 1-line REPL like this:

+    $ while read url; do mpv $(tube-get.py $url)&; done

 I currently do another more complicated set up that invovles a pipe, I've included the pipe tool in the directory for the curious.